How to Fix Dim Screen on iPhone and iPad

 Repair Completed

-That’s all for AnyFix using to fix the dim screen issue.
-Besides the typical dim problem, AnyFix can fix iPhone stuck on a black screen, stuck on Apple white logo problem, the iTunes error 14, etc. If any of your iOS devices are encountered trouble, give AnyFix a try.
+That’s all for AnyFix to fix the dim screen issue.
+Besides the typical dim problem, AnyFix can fix iPhone stuck on a black screen, stuck on Apple white logo problem, the iTunes error 14, etc. If any of your iOS devices encounter trouble, give AnyFix a try.
 It will fix your device and retrieve a fine device as old time.

 The Bottom Line